Prince Bernhard of Lippe-Biesterfeld: Hofmans Affair

 In the mid-1950s, Queen Juliana and Prince Bernhard's marriage faced significant strain because of the ongoing influence of Greet Hofmans, a faith healer and layer-on of hands.
 For nine years she acted as a confidante and adviser to Queen Juliana, often residing at Palace Soestdijk.
 Originally, Hofmans was introduced to Queen Juliana at the initiative of Prince Bernhard in 1948 to treat an eye illness of their youngest daughter, Princess Christina (then still called Marijke).
 This illness arose because Juliana was infected with rubella during pregnancy.
-Hofmans developed a great influence on the Queen, encouraging pacifist ideas.
+Hofmans developed an influence on the Queen, encouraging pacifist ideas.
 In the period of the Cold War, this caused a crisis in the Royal Household.

 While the Dutch press did not report widely on the issue, outside the Netherlands, a great deal was written about the Hofmans affair.
 On 13 June 1956, an article was published in the German magazine Der Spiegel, titled "Zwischen Königin und Rasputin" – "between the Queen and her Rasputin".
 It portrayed Hofmans in a less-than-flattering way.
 Later, Bernhard admitted that he had personally provided the information for the article.
 Observers said that, in doing so, he hoped to have Hofmans removed from the court.
-In the face of escalating tensions, the Prime Minister, Willem Drees appointed a committee of "three wise men" (elder statesmen) to advise the royal couple.
+In the face of escalating tensions, the couple appointed a committee of "three wise men" (elder statesmen) to advise the royal couple.
 Hofmans was banished as were various allies and supporters who had grown to prominence within the Royal Household.

 In 2008 the report of the "three wise men" was made public.
 Historian Cees Fasseur drew from it for his book, Juliana & Bernhard (2008); in addition, the Queen had granted him access to the private royal archive.
 He noted that Bernhard was reprimanded in 1956 for having leaked confidential information to the international press.
 Fasseur said that Bernhard resorted to bringing in the international press only after repeated, desperate and often dramatic pleading with his wife to distance herself from the Hofmans group.
 Fasseur wrote:

 "Bernard was obviously a free spirited chap, who independently went about his business.
 But he was still very much a family man.
 I got the feeling he was the only one that was seeing things were getting completely out of hand and tried to salvage the situation as much as he could."